sechick/icu-covid-sim/README-AppB.md

 This ICU decision support tool for ICU capacity planning for COVID crisis is designed to support ICU capacity decisions for COVID-19 and for non-COVID unplanned patients, using tools from operations research (queue and process simulation).

-The model provides statistics assuming that one set of ICU beds is reserved for COVID-19 patients, and another set of beds is reserved for non-COVID-19 patients (also called ‘Other patients’).
+The model provides statistics about the stochastic patient flow in an ICU assuming that one set of ICU beds is reserved for COVID-19 patients, and another set of beds is reserved for non-COVID-19 patients (also called ‘Other patients’).
+The model assumes independent M/G/c/c queues for COVID-19 and non-COVID-19 patients.

 The model is implemented in the R programming language [2] using RStudio [3] and RShiny [4] and is provided as is without warranty.
 The model was made available at https://andres-alban.shinyapps.io/icu-covid-sim/.

 Parameters are entered as follows.